Settlement Statement - Explained

 A settlement statement refers to a document given to borrowers disclosing all the fees and costs to do with a home purchase.
 The details may include original fees, interest paid, closing costs, and any other incurred during the loan transactions settlement process.
 Another term for settlement statements is the closing statement.

-A Little More on What is a Settlement Statement
+How is a Settlement Statement Used?

 When closing on a mortgage loan package, it is mandatory for the borrower to review and sign a settlement statement.
 With mortgage loan products, you require to have a settlement statement that is comprehensive.
 However, there are other types of loans whose statement settlement documentation is not extensive.
 A settlement statement consists of things such as: